Contents

 The reasons to want this telescope are:

-- Light and compact: Makes it easy to store at home but also to pack up and take out in the field or on trips.
+• Light and compact: Easy to store at home but also to pack up and take out in the field or on trips.

-- Astrophotography: It has a limited capacity to take photographs with due to the type of mount and aperture size.
-You would be able to capture images of the moon and maybe some of the planets but not deep sky objects.
+• Astrophotography: It has a limited capacity to take photographs due to the type of mount and aperture size.
+You would be able to capture images of the moon and maybe some of the planets but not deep-sky objects.

 Cons